amitnissan/LyricsGeneration/README.md

 conda activate py38_pytorch
 /anaconda/envs/py38_pytorch/bin/python main.py
 ```
-In some cases, you'll need to run `main.py` twice for the library to be installed.
+<b>Important notice</b>: In some cases, you'll need to run `main.py` twice for the library to be installed.

 ## Usage
 Once the library is successfully installed, you'll be presented with the following prompt: